Rock Island health department employees suspended for failure to receive COVID-19 vaccine

 Both women say they were never told their religious exemptions were denied, but instead found out when they were called in for their disciplinary hearings.

-“They made us write a religious exemption, which is basically a wholehearted search to define what our beliefs are,” says Duhme, “and now they want us to throw them away and just do it because they tell us to.
+“They made us write a religious exemption, which is basically a wholehearted search to define what our beliefs are,” Duhme.
+“And now they want us to throw them away and just do it because they tell us to.
 It’s unacceptable.”

 Another employee who wants to remain anonymous says she also wants to and is willing to do weekly testing instead of receiving the COVID-19 vaccine.

-“I’m willing to comply with that because it should be a thing,” she says, “They said my religious exemption form was denied and they did not give a reason why it was denied.”
+“I’m willing to comply with that because it should be a thing,” she said.
+“They said my religious exemption form was denied and they did not give a reason why it was denied.”

 The three women say they are now working with their union to save their jobs.

 “I understand that people are dying in the country.
 People have died from it.
-But it’s not the black plague,” says Duhme, “People can survive.
+But it’s not the black plague,” Duhme said.
+“People can survive.
 People can get protected if they want it and if they don’t, don’t.
 You know there are ways that people get through it, people are surviving it every day.”

 Hill made no indication when speaking to News 8 that the department has any plans to overturn their decision on making the vaccines mandatory.